classgraph/classgraph/README.md

 * FastClasspathScanner includes comprehensive mechanisms for whitelisting and blacklisting, so that only the necessary resources are scanned.
 * FastClasspathScanner uses memory-mapped files wherever possible (when scanning directories and modules) for extra speed.

 In particular, FastClasspathScanner is typically several times faster at scanning large classpaths consisting of many directories or jarfiles than the widely-used library [Reflections](https://github.com/ronmamo/reflections).
 If FastClasspathScanner is slower than Reflections for your usecase, that is because it has discovered a [much larger set of classpath elements to scan](#classpath-specification-mechanisms-handled-by-fastclasspathscanner) than Reflections.
-You can limit what is scanned using whitelist / blacklist criteria (see the documentation).
+You can limit what is scanned using whitelist / blacklist criteria (see the [wiki](https://github.com/fast-classpath-scanner/fast-classpath-scanner/wiki) for more info).

 ## Downloading